vr360 workshop

 First Order Ambisonic (FOA)

 For this type of recording, a tetrahedral arrangement of the cardioid microphone capsules has established itself, which ideally sit as close together as possible.
-But there are also other possibilities, like a Trippel-MS setup, or the idea of skipping the A-format and record natively into the B-format with one sphere and three-figure of eights.
+But there are also other possibilities in play, like a Trippel-MS setup, or the idea of skipping the A-format and record natively into the B-format with one sphere and three-figure of eights.

 Ambisonic A-Format Microphones